nion-software/nionswift/docs/user_interface.rst

 * :guilabel:`All` - All data items in the current project

-* :guilabel:`Persistent` - Data items that are permenantly saved.
-These data items will not be overwritten by acquisition or recomputation without the action by the user.
+* :guilabel:`Persistent` - Data items that are permenantly saved; these data items will not be overwritten by acquisition or recomputation without action by the user.

-* :guilabel:`Live` - Data items that can be used for live acquisition and/or recomputation.
+* :guilabel:`Live` - Data items that can be used for live acquisition and/or recomputation

 * :guilabel:`Latest Session` - Data items used in the most recent session (since the most recent time the project was opened)